mediocregopher/mediocre-api/README.md

 		fmt.Fprintln(w, msg)
 	})

     // In order to use user authenticated endpoints the user must retrieve a
-	// user token and user secret, and use the secret to sign their requests.
+    // user token, and use that to authenticate their requests.
+The following
-	// The following lets a user login and retrieve their tokens mux.HandleFunc("/login", func(w http.ResponseWriter, r *http.Request) {
+    // lets a user login and retrieve their token mux.HandleFunc("/login", func(w http.ResponseWriter, r *http.Request) {
 		username := r.FormValue("username")
-		userTok, userSecret := a.NewUserTokenSecret(username)
+		userTok := a.NewUserToken(username)
 		fmt.Fprintln(w, userTok)
-		fmt.Fprintln(w, userSecret)
 	})

     // This endpoint is only available to users who have logged in and properly
-	// send their user token (through X-USER-TOKEN) and a request signature
-	// (through X-USER-SIGNATURE).
-It retrieves their username that thay're
+    // send their user token (through X-USER-TOKEN).
+It retrieves their username
-	// logged in as and welcomes them to the site welcomeEndpt := "/welcome"
+    // that thay're logged in as and welcomes them to the site welcomeEndpt := "/welcome"
 	a.SetHandlerFlags(welcomeEndpt, api.RequireUserAuth)
 	mux.HandleFunc(welcomeEndpt, func(w http.ResponseWriter, r *http.Request) {